LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 If an instance needs to be temporarily disabled, first click the "Instance Details" button to expose the details for the instance.
 Then, click the "Disable Instance" button.
 This will terminate the instance's process.
 The instance will no longer be automatically started and can no longer serve requests.
-To re- enable the instance, click the "Start Instance" button near the top of the instance view.
+To re-enable the instance, click the "Start Instance" button near the top of the instance view.